University of Melbourne: 2024 – present: Student occupations and conclusion of Maskell's tenure

-Campuses
+Campuses and buildings

 The university has three other campuses in metropolitan Melbourne at Burnley, Southbank, and Werribee.
 The Burnley campus is where horticultural courses are taught.
 Performing arts, visual arts, film and television, and music courses are taught at the Southbank campus.
 Veterinary science is taught at the Werribee campus.

 In regional Victoria, the Creswick and Dookie campuses are used for forestry and agriculture courses respectively.
 They previously housed several hundred residential students, but are now largely used for short courses and research.
 The Shepparton campus is home to the Rural Health Academic Centre for the Faculty of Medicine, Dentistry and Health Sciences.

 The university is a part-owner of the Melbourne Business School, based at Parkville campus, which ranked 46th in the 2012 Financial Times global rankings.

+A new campus located in Fishermans Bend is currently under planning, and construction may commence 2026.
+It will be used by the Faculty of Engineering and Information Technology (FEIT) and the Faculty of Architecture, Building and Planning (ABP).

 Parkville

 The Parkville campus is the primary campus of the university.
 Originally established in a large area north of Grattan Street in Parkville, the campus has expanded well beyond its boundaries, with many of its newly acquired buildings located in the nearby suburb of Carlton.
 The university is undertaking an "ambitious infrastructure program" to reshape campuses.
 The campus was founded in 1853, and is located just north of Melbourne's central business district.
-There are cafés, gyms, 12 university libraries, specialty stores, a small supermarket, and a seasonal farmers market located on the Parkville campus.
+There is a diverse range of cafés, two gyms, five university libraries, a bank branch, Australia Post parcel lockers, a bike shop, a boutique supermarket and a small pharmacy located on the Parkville campus.
 The campus is located within a broader knowledge precinct, which encompasses eight hospitals, and many other leading research institutes.

-Several of the earliest campus buildings, such as the Old Quadrangle and Baldwin Spencer buildings, feature period architecture.
-The old quad underwent extensive restoration in 2019 to return to original design, including a dedicated temporary exhibition space in the Treasury Gallery.
-The new Wilson Hall replaced the original building which was destroyed by fire.
+Several of the earliest campus buildings, such as the Old Quad and Baldwin Spencer buildings, feature period architecture in a Gothic revival style.
+The Old Quadrangle underwent extensive restoration in 2019 to return to elements of the original design, including a dedicated temporary exhibition space in the Treasury Gallery.
+The new Wilson Hall replaced the original Gothic Revival building which was destroyed by fire.

 Recipients of the University of Melbourne Award (see below) are acknowledged by bronze commemorative plaques along Professors Walk on this campus.

 The Parkville campus was used extensively to shoot interior and exterior scenes in the MIFF-funded The Death and Life of Otto Bloom starring Twilight actor Xavier Samuel and Golden Globe nominee Rachel Ward.

-The Union and Guild Theatres are located within the Union House on the Parkville campus.
+The new Union and Guild Theatres are located within the University of Melbourne Arts & Cultural Building, while Open Stage is in the 757 Swanston Street building, both on the Parkville campus.

+From 2025, the Parkville Campus will be accessible via Parkville railway station, as part of the Metro Tunnel project.